Oyinfunke/Salesforce-Customer-Engagement-Enhancement/README.md

       - Personalized offers appear based on recent searches, travel history, and loyalty status.
       - Real-time feedback loop ensures that only resolved service issues lead to follow-up offers or loyalty perks.

+## Solution Design

+  **Solution Overview**

+  The Salesforce implementation streamlined operations by integrating systems, automating processes, and improving personalization to enhance passenger trust and engagement.

+  **Architecture Overview**

+  The solution includes:

+  - **Salesforce CRM** for managing passenger data.
+  - **Experience Cloud** to build the passenger portal with;
+      1. live chat enabled
+      2. Salesforce Knowledge and Topics for Passenger Self-service
+      3. Salesforce Feedback Survey to analyze CSAT